A Complete Cabot Trail Itinerary – 22 Incredible Stops

 deb eating nova scotia lobster

-And end your day with fresh Nova Scotia Lobster.
+And end your day with fresh Nova Scotia Lobster or seafood.
 And once you’ve had lobster in Nova Scotia, your bucket list is complete.

 And that my friends is a tour of Cape Breton Island’s Cabot Trail.
 Isn’t it amazing?